 Crime outcomes show the action taken in relation to each crime recorded.
 This is regardless of the number of suspects identified in relation to each crime.
 Therefore the figures in this bulletin cannot be used to comment on suspects or offenders.

-The commentary within this bulletin refers to observations and patterns of crime across all of the seven financial years 2015/16 to 2021/22.
+The commentary within this bulletin refers to observations and patterns of crime across each financial year 2015/16 to 2022/23.

 Basis for the presentation of figures in each section of this bulletin